dtk/dtk-docs-v1/_getting-started/quickstart.md

 First, we will stage new target
 {% highlight bash linenos %}
-~/modules/target$ dtk service stage --target target [INFO] Service instance 'network-target' has been created.
+~/modules/target$ dtk module stage --target target [INFO] Service instance 'network-target' has been created.
 In order to work with service instance, please navigate to: /home/docker-client/dtk/service/network-target
 {% endhighlight %}